Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 4. Engage In Regular Exercise

 Regular physical activity is vital for a dog’s mental and emotional health.
-Walk, play, or play interactive activities with your dog daily to help them burn off extra energy.
+Walk or engage in interactive activities with your dog daily to help them burn off extra energy.

 Exercise releases feel-good and anxiety-reducing endorphins.
-To maximize the benefits, modify the duration and intensity of the training based on your dog's age, breed, and energy level.
+To maximize benefits, adjust the training duration and intensity based on your dog's age, breed, and energy level.

 5. Practice Relaxation Technique